Quantifying imaginarity of quantum operations

-{\bf 6.
-Conclusions}\\ \\ Inspired by the method in \cite{TTED}, in this work, we defined three kinds of free operations in imaginarity resource theory through the ability to create or detect imaginarity, i.e., detection real operations, creation real operations, and creation detection real operations, and proved that they are equivalent.
+{\bf 7.
+Conclusions}\\ \\ Inspired by \cite{TTED}, in this work, we defined three kinds of free operations in imaginarity resource theory through the ability to create or detect imaginarity, i.e., detection real operations, creation real operations, and creation detection real operations, and proved that they are equivalent.
 We built the connection between these operations and their associated Kraus operators, and clarified the relations among our concepts of free operations and existing ones.
 Based on this, we further introduced free superoperations in imaginarity resource theory, and established a new framework for imaginarity of quantum operations.
 Under this framework, we have proposed some imaginarity measures of quantum operations $M_c(\Theta)$, $M_d(\Theta)$, $M_{dc}(\Theta)$ based on norms and the weight of imaginarity of quantum operations $\mathscr{I}_w(\Theta)$, and investigated their properties.
 Moreover, the relations among $M_c(\Theta)$, $M_d(\Theta)$ and $M_{dc}(\Theta)$, as well as between $M_{dc}(\Theta)$ and $ \mathscr{I}_w(\Theta)$, are all explicitly given.
+Besides, we have provided the applications of our results in two kinds of information processing tasks, that is, channel discrimination and entanglement-assisted exclusion, by establishing the relations between the imaginarity measure of quantum operations and the success probability of discrimination/the average error probability of exclusion.
 Our results may shed some new light on the study of quantifying imaginarity of quantum operations, and help to understand the essence of imaginarity from the dynamical perspective.

 0.1in